43615/adc-lang/MANUAL.md

   - `` `q `` is a "hard" quit, which may be handled differently.
   - **CLI:** Soft quit ends the current `-i`/`-e`/`-f` invocation, the exit code is updated by each `q` and returned at the very end.
 Hard quit exits the process immediately using its exit code, discarding any following instruction flags.
 - `NPa Q` breaks *a* levels of nested macro execution. `1Q` ends the macro it's in (mostly useless), `2Q` breaks the macro that called it, and so on.
 Repeated macros are considered as the same level, so all remaining repetitions are discarded.
-- `_trim` optimizes the interpreter's memory usage by reallocating everything to fit the current contents, leaving them unchanged.
+- `_trim` optimizes the interpreter's memory usage by reallocating everything to fit the current contents, leaving actual data unchanged.
 Use after large operations.
 - `_clall` clears the entire current state.
 Thread handles are unaffected.